flamion/yap-backend/README.md

 ---------------------------------------

 This is a part of our IT school project.
-We have to choose, plan and execute our own idea.
+We had to choose, plan and execute our own idea.
 We chose to (attempt to) make a (simple) group planner where one can create a group and assign tasks

 ---------------------------------------